-6.2 Storage of medication.
-Academies can only accept prescribed medicines that are in date, clearly labelled in the original container as prescribed by the pharmacist, and that have clear instructions for administration, dosage and storage.
+6.2 Storage and administering medication.
+Academies can only accept prescribed medicines that are in date, clearly labeled in the original container as prescribed by the pharmacist, and that have clear instructions for administration, dosage and storage.
 Appendix 2 provides a format for ensuring that all requirements have been fulfilled.

-Non-prescription medicines will only be administered at academies where we have written consent from the parent / carer and when it would be detrimental to the student's health or academy attendance not to do so.
+Academies can only administer non prescription medicines where they have been provided by the parent / carer, are in the original packaging with any inserts, we have written instruction that matches that on the packaging and consent from the parent / carer and when it would be detrimental to the student's health or academy attendance not to do so.